codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0027-chat-capability-design.md

 ## Overview

-Add chat-like follow-up conversation capability to TARSy, allowing users to continue investigating after a session completes.
+Add chat-like follow-up conversation capability to TARSy, allowing users to continue investigating after a session terminates (completed, failed, or cancelled).
 Users can ask clarifying questions, request deeper analysis, or explore different aspects of the original alert - all while preserving full context and tool execution capabilities.

 ## Key Architectural Decisions